Union Pacific 3985: First restoration and excursion career with UP (1981–2010)

-In July, No. 3985 travelled from Cheyenne to Omaha, Nebraska, where the locomotive was scheduled to pull an excursion to Chicago, Illinois for the 1993 NRHS Convention.
+In July, No. 3985 travelled from Cheyenne to Omaha, Nebraska, where the locomotive was scheduled to pull an excursion to Chicago, Illinois for the 1993 NRHS Convention, and it marked No. 3985's first visit to Chicago since its restoration.
 A number of UP's routes in the Midwest took a huge hit during that year's Great Flood, including the Sedalia Subdivision in Missouri, where No. 3985 tiptoed through enroute to Chicago.
 After the convention ended, the locomotive travelled to Kansas City, where UP experienced a power-shortage; No. 3985 was used to pull honest freight trains around the area prior to its return to Cheyenne in August.

 In May 1994, No. 3985 pulled an excursion on California's Cajon Pass with the Union Pacific's A-B-A set of EMD E9 units during its 1994 tour.
 In 1999, the 3985 double-headed with No. 844 on the way to Railfair 1999.
 After the event, the 3985 was forced to pull the return trip with the 844 dead in tow after the FEF-3 suffered a tube failure on June 24 while on display.

-Throughout its career, No. 3985 was station and serviced at Cheyenne, along with other equipment in the UP's heritage collection.
+Throughout its career, No. 3985 was stationed and serviced at Cheyenne, along with other equipment in the UP's heritage collection.
 It remained in the UP's maintenance shop in 2007 and underwent repairs in 2008.

 In September and October of 2010, No. 3985 embarked on the Missouri River Eagle Tour, which would become its last tour in excursion service with the Union Pacific.
 As part of the tour, the locomotive was selected to pull the Ringling Brothers and Barnum & Bailey Circus train from Cheyenne to Denver, Colorado, where the circus held a special performance to celebrate P.T.
 Barnum's birthday.
 No. 3985 made its final run with the UP on October 14, 2010, after which it was taken out of service for repairs and placed into storage.

-Retirement from excursion service with UP (2010–2022)

 In December 2018, Union Pacific asked the Federal Railroad Administration (FRA) for waivers to exempt Nos.
 3985, 844 and 4014 from federal Positive Train Control (PTC) requirements; in February 2019, the FRA officials responded that such waivers were not needed.

-In January 2020, Union Pacific officially retired No. 3985 from excursion service.
+Two years later, in January 2020, Union Pacific officially retired No. 3985 from excursion service.
 The UP steam program manager, Ed Dickens, said the team felt that maintaining three steam locomotives was too much for them to handle.
 No. 3985 also needed an extensive overhaul due to its poor mechanical condition as No. 4014 officially replaced No. 3985 in excursion service.
+Since 2019, No. 3985's original tender, No. 25-C-311, was connected to No. 4014 to save time in meeting the Big Boy's restoration deadline.